 Just like the tricks and tools you rely on when caring for patients, there will also be resources to help you open your own practice.
 Patel says you should keep searching for what you can learn and who you can lean on.

-Some of the resources you may find helpful include:
+Some of the resources you'll want to consider looking into include:

 As Pawlicki explains, the process to opening your own practice may not be easy, but it’s just part of what is expected as an NP — a constant journey of growth, learning, and striving to give patients the very best care.